hpccsystems-solutions-lab/EntertainmentData/README.md

 *Category Two (SP2):*

-(A) Display all games produced by "Coldplay" Artist AND has a “Popularity” greater or equal to 75 ( >= 75 ) , SORT it by title.
+(A) Display all songs produced by "Coldplay" Artist AND has a “Popularity” greater or equal to 75 ( >= 75 ) , SORT it by title.
 Count the result.

 (B) Count all songs that "SongDuration" is between 200 AND 250 AND "Speechiness" is above 14.
 Hint: (SongDuration  > 200 AND  SongDuration < 250).